tanyaweaver/python-dev-accelerator/source/lectures/day11/scraping.rst

     [souptests]
     heffalump:souptests cewing$

+.. nextslide:: HTML Parsers

 BeautifulSoup can use the Python HTMLParser.

+PRO:
-*PRO* Batteries Included.
+  Batteries Included.
 It's already there

+CON:
-*CON* It's not great, especially before Python 2.7.3
+  It's not great, especially before Python 2.7.3

 BeautifulSoup also supports using other parsers.